What Is A Trophy Trout?

 So why do I bring this up?
-Because I am concerned with what I am seeing on social media, and email etc., promoting stocked 2 year old rainbow and brown trout as Vermont Trophies, both by guides, recreational anglers, and VT Fish and Wildlife.
+Because I am concerned with what I am seeing on social media and even local news stories promoting stocked 2 year old rainbow and brown trout as Vermont Trophies, both by guides, recreational anglers, and VT Fish and Wildlife.
 I don't believe a fish raised in a hatchery, dumped in a river, and caught a few days later to be anything close to a trophy.
 I am worried that we, as fishermen, guides, and conservationists are accepting these fish to be trophies when they are anything but.
 If we accept that these planted hatchery fish are trophies are we going to fight to protect our true wild trophy trout and habitat?
 A hatchery trophy does not require great stream habitat, cool water, and spawning grounds.
 They can be dumped anywhere in the spring.
-If more fishermen's definition of trophy continues to fall in line with the VT Fish and Wildlife I fear the will to protect our wild trout will decline.
+If more fishermen's definition of trophy continues to fall in line with that of the VT Department of Fish and Wildlife, I fear the will to protect our wild trout will decline.
 I could go on and on about the archaic and awful regulations on our trout streams such as insane creel limits, lack of catch and release waters, lack of fly fishing only waters, lack of thermal refuge protection, stocking over wild fish, or lack of habitat improvements.
 But focusing on this one definition of a trophy I think is pretty important.
-As anglers, we need to make damn sure we recognize what is a trophy fish, what they need to survive, and try to influence VT fish and wildlife to shift focus more from stocking to conservation.
+As anglers, we need to make darn sure we recognize what is a trophy fish, what they need to survive, and try to influence VT fish and wildlife to shift focus more from stocking to conservation.

 Bottom line, raised in a hatchery is NOT a trophy no matter how big it is.
 Those "trophy" fish hardly even have fins!
 Using our resources to protect wild trout and improve habitat will result in more true trophy trout at a cost far less than raising them in a hatchery.

 Leave a Reply.